 I would say the people are great and everyone is very supportive of each other.

-Once back in the UK, and with the reality hitting home that I needed a ‘proper job’, I got an internship in a small management consultancy firm as a marketing assistant.
+I started my career in marketing as an intern in a small management consultancy firm.
 The internship quickly turned into a full-time role, but it wasn’t long before I realised I wanted to work in a larger organisation with a more fast-paced environment.
 I had my sights set on the professional services industry and was attracted to GJE because of its reputation for having a friendly, collaborative work environment, alongside a top-tier status for client work.

 What do you enjoy about your role?